cloudsoft/brooklyn-marklogic/README.md

 This project provides [Brooklyn](http://brooklyncentral.github.io/) entities for MarkLogic 7.

 Use these entities to:
-* Deploy clusters of MarkLogic nodes to Amazon, Rackspace and Google Compute Engine
+* Deploy clusters of MarkLogic nodes to AWS, Rackspace and Google Compute Engine
-* Manage database and forest creation and forest replication
+* Auto-scale clusters to meet changing demand
-* Move forests between nodes in the cluster
+* Manage database creation, forest creation and forest replication

-To build the project, run:
+* Keep your forests on volumes rather than the VM's disk

-`mvn clean install`
+* Move forests between nodes of a cluster

-After completion of this command, you will find a zip and tar.gz distribution in the dist/target directory.
+To build the project run `mvn clean install`.
+When Maven is done you will find a zip and tar.gz distribution in the dist/target directory.

 To run the examples, unpack either the zip or tar.gz file and follow the instructions in the [README.md](https://github.com/cloudsoft/brooklyn-marklogic/blob/master/dist/src/main/dist/README.md) in the root.